durbanlegend/thag_rs/demo/README.md

  rust_code=println ! ("result={}" , 5 + 8) ;
  ```
  Fun fact: you can paste the output into any of the `expr`, `edit`, `repl` or `stdin`
- modes of `rs-script`, or even into a .rs file, and it will print out the value of the
+ modes of `thag_rs`, or even into a .rs file, and it will print out the value of the
  expression (in this case 13).
 Or you can do the same with the input (5 + 8) and it
- will do the same because `rs-script` will detect and evaluate an expression in
+ will do the same because `thag_rs` will detect and evaluate an expression in
  essentially the same way as this script does.